Azure/iot-edge-modbus/README.md

         * "StartAddress" - The starting address of Modbus read request, currently supports both 5-digit and 6-digit [format](https://en.wikipedia.org/wiki/Modbus#Coil.2C_discrete_input.2C_input_register.2C_holding_register_numbers_and_addresses)
         * "Count" - Number of registers/bits to be read
         * "DisplayName" - Alternative name for the "StartAddress" register(s)(user defined)
+        * "CorrelationId" - The Operations with same id with be grouped together in their output message

 For more about Modbus, please refer to the [Wiki](https://en.wikipedia.org/wiki/Modbus) link.